lauren-lizzy-levine/lauren-lizzy-levine.github.io/docs/publications.md

 ### 2024

 - **Levine, Lauren**, and Zeldes, Amir  (2024) "Unifying the Scope of Bridging Anaphora Types in English: Bridging Annotations in ARRAU and GUM".
-In: _The Sixth Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2023)_ at EMNLP 2024.
+In: _The Seventh Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2024)_ at EMNLP 2024.
 Miami, USA. \
 [[paper]](https://arxiv.org/abs/2410.01170)

 - Yang Janet Liu, Tatsuya Aoyama, Wesley Scivetti, Yilun Zhu, Shabnam Behzad, **Lauren Levine**, Jessica Lin, Devika Tiwari, and Amir Zeldes (2024) "GDTB: Genre Diverse Data for English Shallow Discourse Parsing across Modalities, Text Types, and Domains".
 In: _Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing_.
 Miami, USA.